 - Bitcoin core CLI wallet

-I am not aware of any mobile wallets except Samurai offering this function right now, and even most desktop wallets don’t as it’s not a popular feature.
+I am not aware of any mobile wallets except Samurai offering this function right now, and even most desktop wallets don’t, as it’s not a popular feature.
 The difficulty in its implementation is mainly due to the UX design implications that most wallet developers tend to avoid.
-It’s no common secret that the UX sucks in this field and there many more talented backend or low level developers that UI/ front-end developers in the space.
-Hopefully great products in the space like Samurai will set the market standard and we’ll start seeing more wallets and especially mobile wallets offering such batching, replace-by-fee and full fee customisation.
+It’s no common secret that UX sucks in this field, and there many more talented backend or low-level developers than UI/ front-end developers in the space.
+Hopefully, great products in the space like Samurai will set the market standard.
+We’ll start seeing more wallets, especially mobile wallets offering such batching, replace-by-fee, and full fee customization.

 5. Do you really need to have a transaction validated asap?

 Some providers (ex.
-BitPay) will wait for at least 1 confirmation because they don’t want to risk double spending.
+BitPay) will wait for at least 1 confirmation because they don’t want to risk double-spending.
 This sucks, mainly because you’ll need to include a high fee (since you want your transaction to be included in a block asap).
-Otherwise you are risking waiting several minutes for your pizza order to be placed which is nothing to mess up with.
-Moreover, I believe that BitPay hasn’t implemented segwit yet, so these fees are much more expensive than it should be.
+Otherwise, you are risking waiting several minutes for your pizza order to be placed which is nothing to mess up with.
+Moreover, I believe that BitPay hasn’t implemented segwit yet, so these fees are much more expensive than they should be.

-But in many other cases when you don’t necessarily need a transaction to happen in a timely manner, it just doesn’t make sense to include high fees; for example when paying contractors for services or moving funds between your accounts, from cold storage to your hot wallets etc. These transactions will eventually get through and even if they don’t you can try again anytime.
+But in many other cases when you don’t necessarily need a transaction to happen on time, it just doesn’t make sense to include high fees; for example, when paying contractors for services or moving funds between your accounts, from cold storage to your hot wallets, etc. These transactions will eventually get through, and even if they don’t, you can try again anytime.

 What to expect in the future

 Perhaps the most important reason why fees are increasing is that most wallets and users alike tend to inflate them.
-For a wallet developer it’s easier to just suggest a high fee that offers better user experience than confuse new users with more options and user flows.
-I follow the wallet makes quite closely and this situation doesn’t seem to change for now although there’re some promising projects in the space (suggested fees based on machine learning etc.)
+For a wallet developer, it’s easier to suggest a high fee that offers a better user experience than confuse new users with more options and user flows.
+I follow the wallet closely, and this situation doesn’t seem to change for now, although there’re some promising projects in space (suggested fees based on machine learning, etc.)

-Also right now only 12% of the transactions on the network are segwit transactions.
-As more wallets and exchanges start to implement segwit the fees will decrease although since their implementation roadmaps are in many cases unclear, the burden to find a segwit compatible wallet will still fall to the user.
+Also, right now, only 12% of the transactions on the network are segwit transactions.
+As more wallets and exchanges start to implement segwit, the fees will decrease.
+However, since their implementation roadmaps are in many cases unclear, the burden to find a segwit compatible wallet will still fall to the user.

-Finally the lighting network is expected to be implemented in bitcoin in 2018 but it’s still unclear if the big exchanges will be able to embrace and rip the low fees benefits for their user base because of it’s privacy characteristics that conflict with their “know your customers” regulations and operational framework.
+Finally, the lighting network is expected to be implemented in bitcoin in 2018.
+However, it’s still unclear if the big exchanges will embrace and rip the benefits of the low fees for their user base because of its privacy characteristics that conflict with their “know your customers” regulations and operational framework.